-Estimated Opening: 2021-2022
+Estimated Opening: July 2021

 Disney Springs Construction Updates:

-Most of the projects in The Marketplace, The Landing and The Town Center are finished now, but Disney is now turning their attention to the West Side with new shows, restaurants and experiences happening there!
+Most of the projects in the Marketplace, The Landing and The Town Center are finished now, but Disney is now turning their attention to the West Side with new shows, restaurants, and experiences happening there!